fatg1988/app-cloud/README.md

-Welcome to WSO2 App Cloud
+Welcome to WSO2 Integration Cloud
 =========================

-App Cloud enables you to host applications written in multiple languages on multiple runtimes such as WSO2 Application Server, MSF4J, WSO2 Integration Server etc.
+Integration Cloud enables you to host applications written in multiple languages on multiple runtimes such as WSO2 Application Server, MSF4J, WSO2 Integration Server etc.

 ##High level features